foundryvtt/dnd5e/wiki/Advancement-Type-Ability-Score-Improvement.md

 ![Ability Score Improvement - Modern Class Flow](https://raw.githubusercontent.com/foundryvtt/dnd5e/publish-wiki/wiki/images/advancement/asi-flow-modern.jpg)

-For classes (when not using the Legacy rules) the Ability Score Improvement will present a choice between selecting the Ability Score Improvement Feat or another feat of your choice.
+When not using the legacy rules, the Ability Score Improvement for classes will present a choice between selecting the Ability Score Improvement Feat or another feat of your choice.
 If the ASI feat is selected then the assignment interface show above will appear, otherwise a different feat can be chosen by dropping it onto the sheet.

 ![Ability Score Improvement - Class Flow](https://raw.githubusercontent.com/foundryvtt/dnd5e/publish-wiki/wiki/images/advancement/asi-flow-class.jpg)

-When using the Legacy Rules, the player can drop a feat onto this section from a compendium to take it rather than improving their scores.
+When using the legacy rules, the player can drop a feat onto this section from a compendium to take it rather than improving their scores.
 When this happens the scores will be locked, though they can remove the feat to unlock them.

 ![Allow Feats Setting](https://raw.githubusercontent.com/foundryvtt/dnd5e/publish-wiki/wiki/images/advancement/asi-allow-feats-setting.jpg)